MaxHalford/maxhalford.github.io/content/blog/openbikes-challenge.md

 </table>
 </div>

 Team "Le Gruppetto" is officially the winner of the challenge!
-"The Rabbit and the Turtle" anyone?
-The fact that the second was blindfolded completely reversed the rankings and favored teams with robust methods whilst penalizing overfitters.
-Whatsmore "only" 39 teams took part in the second part (50 did in the first one); maybe some teams felt that their ranking wouldn't change, but the fact is that "Le Gruppetto" were 34th before being 1st. *It ain't over till the fat lady sings*.
+The fact that the second part of the competition was blindfolded completely reversed the rankings and favored teams with robust methods whilst penalizing overfitters.
+Whatsmore, "only" 39 teams took part in the second part (50 did in the first one); maybe some teams felt that their ranking wouldn't change, but the fact is that "Le Gruppetto" were 34th before being 1st. *It isn't over till the fat lady sings*.
 The following chart shows the best score per team for both parts of the challenge.

 <div align="center">
 <figure>